 Please note that you’re getting a duplicate of the email, so deleting it doesn’t mean it’s also going to get deleted from the “firstname.lastname@example.org” account.
 You’ll also have to go there to delete the email because emails take up space.

-Plus, if you plan to reply to an email, you’ll have to login to the “firstname.lastname@example.org” account, else the email is going to get sent from your “email@example.com” account.
+Plus, if you plan to reply to an email, you’ll have to log in to the “email@example.com” account, else the email is going to get sent from your “firstname.lastname@example.org” account.

-Email forwarders can be used for getting email notifications if you don’t want to have to login to your email account since you already have lots of email apps that can be downloaded for free.
+Email forwarders can be used for getting email notifications if you don’t want to have to log in to your email account since you already have lots of email apps that can be downloaded for free.

-It does require having an extra email account, but almost everyone that uses the internet has a Gmail account, essentially, this means a Gmail email account as well.
+It does require having an extra email account, but almost everyone that uses the internet has a Gmail account.
+Essentially, this means a Gmail email account as well.

 Well, if you have any questions, you can ask them in the comments.